alperkumcu/alperkumcu.github.io/courses/cog_ling.md

 ## Description

-This course offers an introductory overview of Cognitive Linguistics, a discipline that studies language as a cognitive function and the mind through language.
-Key topics include categorisation, metaphor, image schemas, mental spaces, the mental lexicon, conceptualisation in grammar, the representation of language in the mind, and embodied language processing.
+This course offers an introductory overview of Cognitive Linguistics, a discipline that examines language as a cognitive function and the mind through language.
+It explores fundamental concepts such as categorisation, prototypes, image schemas, conceptual metaphor, mental spaces, the mental lexicon, conceptualisation in grammar, discourse, and embodied language processing.

-Drawing on insights from text analysis, language acquisition, psycholinguistic experimentation, neurolinguistic evidence, and brain imaging, the course emphasizes the relationship between linguistic structure, thought, and embodied human experience.
-Students will also explore the implications of Cognitive Linguistics for language teaching and education.
+Drawing on evidence from text analysis, language acquisition, psycholinguistic experimentation, neurolinguistic research, and brain imaging, the course provides students with an understanding of how language is structured in the mind and brain, how it reflects thought, and how it relates to embodied human experience.

 ##  Objectives